 This guide to online resources highlights some of the recent and promising research and scientific advances in microbial prevention, detection and process control technologies

-Fast, accurate testing results are critical for delivering safer food products to consumers and more profitable growth for food companies.
+Fast, accurate results are critical for delivering safer food products for consumers and are more profitable growth for food companies.